fiyero/RCIC_kaggle/README.md

 ### My goal:
 - Finalize the final submission within 10 days
-- get into top 18%
+- aim to get into top 17% or above

 # Developing log
 ## Day 1 8th Sep 2019